slalom/dataops-docs/labs/intro.md

    - When prompted for a location for the new folder,  click "Choose..." and then create a new root-level folder called `Source` (for example, `c:\Source` on Windows).
    - After selecting the new `Source` folder, GitHub will suggest a subfolder called `c:\Source\dataops-docs`.
    - Click `Clone` to complete the process and download all of the files to your local workstation.
+4. Choose **Parent** for "How are you planning to use this forks?"

+parent
+	own purpose

 ### Open repo in VS Code